12 Step Programs: Alcoholics Anonymous

 For those who are attending an Alcoholics Anonymous meeting for the first time, it can be a little overwhelming at first.
 However, you will soon find a welcoming environment in which many people will gladly help you in any way they can.
 While it is a positive environment, there are some guidelines that you will be made aware of by other group members.

-First and foremost, what is said and done at meetings is completely confidential–for this is the main tenet of AA.
+First and foremost, what is said and done at meetings is completely confidential–for this is the main tenet of AA meetings in Delray Beach.
 When other people are speaking at a meeting, you must show respect and allow the person to speak freely and openly without interruption.
 Crosstalk or advice giving during the meeting itself is highly discouraged.
 When it is your turn to speak, avoid using “we” or “you”; always focuses on yourself and your experiences, strength and hope.
 If you don’t feel comfortable in sharing at a meeting, all you need to say is that you will pass.

 It may seem like a lot of things to remember when you first attend AA meetings, but once you start attending meetings on a regular basis, it will become second nature to you.
 In almost every city and town in the United States and around the world, there are often several AA meetings that you can choose from.
 If a certain meeting doesn’t appeal to you, simply find one in your area that does.